patrykpilek/php-for-beginners/README.md

   - Delete an existing article in the database
   - Use the POST request method to delete the article
   - Get confirmation from the user before deleting the article
+  - Improve database performance: only use SELECT * when necessary
 - [ ] Using Sessions to Log in and Restrict Access
 - [ ] An Introduction to Object-Oriented PHP
 - [ ] PDO: PHP Data Objects